How Much Does a Trademark Cost?

 The cost of your trademark application is determined by the number of goods and services classes that you nominate.
 These classes are selected on the basis of the types of goods and services your trademark is associated with.
 You cannot expand from the original scope of goods/services once filed but you are welcome to file additional applications at a future time if needed to cover new or additional products/services.

+The government fees for trademark registration is Rs.
+9000 per application per class for company.
+The government fees for trademark registration is Rs.
+4500 per application per class for individual.
 Your trademark registration begins with trademark searches.
 You should conduct a trademark search before you file your application to ensure that your mark is still available for registration and that your use of the mark does not infringe on other parties’ rights.

 Once your application has been accepted for registration it will be advertised for opposition purposes (around five months after filing).
 Assuming no objections in that time-frame the trademark will be automatically registered once the opposition period expires (minimum of around 7.5 months after the filing).

 Your trademark cost might include some opposition costs, whether you encounter opposition during the registration process or you wish to take legal action against infringing parties.
 The following costs are government fees: you may also have to pay hourly professional fees on top of these.